hanselcarter/next-blog-sanity/README.md

 ## Getting Started to run app locally

-Make sure you have at least node 18 installed, if not use nvm [https://github.com/nvm-sh/nvm?tab=readme-ov-file#about](https://github.com/nvm-sh/nvm?tab=readme-ov-file#about)
+Make sure you have at least node 18 and yarn installed, if not use nvm [https://github.com/nvm-sh/nvm?tab=readme-ov-file#about](https://github.com/nvm-sh/nvm?tab=readme-ov-file#about)

 First, add dependencies